utopia-foss/utopia/doc/models/SimpleEG.rst

 An interaction step consists of two stages:

-#.
+#. **Play the games:** Every player plays with all players in her neighborhood
-   *Play the games*\ : Every player plays with all players in her neighborhood the game defined by the interaction matrix.
+   the game defined by the interaction matrix.
 The payoffs of the games are summed up and stored as a property of the players.

-#.
+#. **Update the strategies:** Each player looks within its neighborhood for
-   *Update the strategies*\ : Each player looks within its neighborhood for the most successful strategy (highest payoff) and adapts this strategy for the next iteration step.
+   the most successful strategy (highest payoff) and adapts this strategy for the next iteration step.

 These two steps are repeated for the desired number of iteration steps.